FIVE MOST SURPRISING FINDS

 Princeton political scientist Paul Frymer proved that a constituency voting at 90–95% for one party has, by definition, zero political leverage.
 Both parties rationally ignore it — one takes the votes for granted, the other writes them off as unattainable.
 This is not theory.
 It is the documented mechanics of two-party competition.
 Frymer, Uneasy Alliances, Princeton University Press, 1999

-There is a rule in every negotiation that precedes politics, that precedes democracy, that precedes civilization itself — a rule so fundamental that even a child understands it instinctively on the playground: you cannot negotiate with someone who already knows you have no alternative.
-This is not a theory.
-It is not an ideology.
+There is a rule in every negotiation that comes before politics, before democracy, before civilization itself.
+Even a child on a playground understands it.
+You cannot bargain with someone who already knows you have no alternative.
+This is not a theory or an ideology.
 It is the basic math of power.

-It explains with embarrassing precision why Black Americans have given 90 to 95 percent of their votes to one party for sixty straight years and, in return for this staggering loyalty, have received almost nothing equal to it (Pew Research Center, 2018; Roper Center, Cornell University, Historical Election Data).
+That math explains, with embarrassing precision, why Black Americans have given 90 to 95 percent of their votes to one party for sixty straight years.
+In return for that staggering loyalty, they have received almost nothing equal to it (Pew Research Center, 2018; Roper Center, Cornell University, Historical Election Data).
 The numbers do not lie.
-The numbers have never lied.
-It is only that we have developed, over six decades, a sophisticated capacity for ignoring what they are telling us.
+They have never lied.
+We have simply developed, over six decades, a sophisticated capacity for ignoring what they tell us.

-In 1960, John F. Kennedy received approximately 68% of the Black vote.
-This was a substantial majority, but it was not unanimity.
+In 1960, John F. Kennedy received roughly 68% of the Black vote.
+That was a big majority, but it was not unanimity.
 It left Richard Nixon with a meaningful share of Black support — enough to make both parties calculate, both parties court, both parties offer.

 By 1964, after Lyndon Johnson signed the Civil Rights Act, the Black vote for Democrats jumped to 94%.
 In 1968, it was 87% for Hubert Humphrey.
 By 1976, it was 83% for Jimmy Carter.
-And then it settled into the pattern that has defined the last four decades: 90% for Mondale, 89% for Dukakis, 83% for Clinton, 90% for Gore, 88% for Kerry, 95% for Obama, 88% for Clinton, 87% for Biden (Roper Center, Cornell University, Historical Election Data).
+Then it settled into the pattern that has defined the last four decades — 90% for Mondale, 89% for Dukakis, 83% for Clinton, 90% for Gore, 88% for Kerry, 95% for Obama, 88% for Clinton, 87% for Biden (Roper Center, Cornell University, Historical Election Data).

 The range is narrow.
 The floor is high.
-And the ceiling is nearly perfect.
+The ceiling is nearly perfect.

 What Political Science Actually Says

-Paul Frymer, a political scientist at Princeton University, published a landmark book in 1999: Uneasy Alliances: Race and Party Competition in America.
+Paul Frymer, a political scientist at Princeton University, published a landmark book in 1999 called Uneasy Alliances.
 In it, he introduced a concept that should be required reading in every Black studies department and every church where voter registration drives are held.
 The concept is the captured constituency — a voting bloc so locked into one party that neither side has any reason to fight for it (Frymer, Princeton University Press, 1999).

-A captured constituency is a group whose voting behavior is so predictable that neither party has an incentive to address its specific concerns:
+A captured constituency is a group whose voting behavior is so predictable that neither party has a reason to address its specific concerns.

 The median white family holds nearly 8 times the wealth of the median Black family — a gap worse today than in the 1960s, after sixty years of near-unanimous support for one party.